 Virchow Foundation

-The Board of Trustees steers the Virchow Foundation for Global Health’s general policy and strategy, aiming to realise the Foundation’s purpose and mission as laid down in the Statutes of the Foundation.
-The Board of Trustees is furthermore responsible for the appointment of the Foundation’s Council, the appointment and supervision of the Foundation’s Executive Board and the formation of the Virchow Prize Committee.
+The Board of Trustees steers the Virchow Foundation’s general policy and strategy, aiming to realise the Foundation’s purpose and mission as laid down in the Foundation Statutes.
+It is furthermore responsible for the appointment of the Foundation’s Council, the appointment & supervision of the Foundation’s Executive Board and the formation of the Virchow Prize Committee.

-Members of the Board of Trustees also advise on how the work of the Foundation and the Virchow Prize for Global Health can contribute to the Sustainable Development Goal SDG 3 “Good Health and Well-Being” and other health-related SDGs of the United Nations 2030 Agenda.
-Furthermore, they represent, promote and support the Foundation and its goals within their own networks and in relevant meetings and events.
+Members of the Board of Trustees also advise on how the work of the Foundation and the Virchow Prize can contribute to the Sustainable Development Goal SDG 3 “Good Health and Well-Being” and other health-related SDGs of the United Nations 2030 Agenda.

 Prof. Dr. Gerald H. Haug